What Should You Do If You See Red Flakes in Your Tap Water?

 Take these three steps when you get your first hint that rust might be forming out of sight:

-Rust shouldn't develop everywhere at once.
+Rust shouldn’t develop everywhere at once.
 In fact, if it does, that could be a sign that something is wrong with the municipal water system or your main water line.
-Instead, test out the taps throughout your home.
+Instead, test out the taps throughout your home by checking both hot and cold water.
 Hot water taps are far more likely to develop rust because the heated water aggravates oxidation and, through it, corrosion.

 If there are just one or two offenders, you may be able to get a simple fix by talking to a plumber over the phone or scrubbing out the faucet.

-Once you suspect there's rust, get a final answer to remove all doubt.
+Once you suspect there’s rust, get a final answer to remove all doubt.
+It is crucial to inspect the water heater tank for rust and sediment buildup, as these can lead to brown hot water and other water quality issues.
 The faster plumbers can remove and replace rusty pipes, the less time the rust has to spread.
-Fast action also means you're much less likely to have a leak and water damage.
+Fast action also means you’re much less likely to have a leak and water damage.

 DECIDE IF YOU'RE LOOKING FOR A FIX THAT WILL LAST SEVERAL YEARS OR A LIFETIME.

 Replacing rusted metal pipes gives your plumbing several years before new rust is likely to start forming again.
-But if you know you're living in your forever home, this could be a good opportunity to start replacing the cast iron and steel with copper.
+Maintaining or replacing the water tank is also crucial to prevent rust and other issues in the long term.
+But if you know you’re living in your forever home, this could be a good opportunity to start replacing the cast iron and steel with copper.

 Previous